 SVR is a lender’s default.
 No deals, bells or whistles are included.
 Each provider is allowed to set their own SVR, and adjust it when they like.

 You get a discount on the lender’s SVR over a set period of time.
 This is a type of variable rate, so the amount you pay each month can change if the lender changes their SVR, which they’re free to do as they like.

 They are sort of variable rate mortgages, which means you will probably pay a different amount to your lender each month.
 Tracker rates follow a particular rate to determine what you pay each month, then adding a fixed amount on top of that base rate.

 These are variable mortgages, with a limit or ‘cap’ on how high the rate can rise.
 Often, the rate is higher than a tracker mortgage – so you might end up paying extra for that peace of mind.

-When you sign up to your mortgage, the lender pays you a lump sum of cash (usually, a percentage of your loan).
+When you sign up to your mortgage, the lender pays you a lump-sum of cash (usually, a percentage of your loan).

 This is a way to use your savings to reduce the amount of interest you pay on your mortgage.
-You need to turn your mortgage into an offset mortgage, open a current or savings account with your mortgage lender and link that account and your mortgage up.
+You need to turn your mortgage into an offsets mortgage, open a current or savings account with your mortgage lender and link that account and your mortgage up.

 With a Natwest mortgage, you need to use the money to raise funds to buy real estate, or alternatively if you’re an existing property owner you can raise funds for any purpose, while putting a lien on the property being mortgaged.

-Note that mortgage plans are not right for everyone and it is important that you fully consider your options and receive independent financial advice before making a decision.
+Note that mortgage plans are not right for everyone and it is important that you fully consider your options and receive fair financial advice before making a decision.
 It is also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.